DNInterview/webmd-web-app/README.md

 #### Pros
 * One to many broadcasting makes it a scalable realtime update model
-* Feature-rich platform, including many-to-many client broadcasting, caching, connecting with Aurora relational databases vs DynamoDB NoSQL.
+* Feature-rich platform, including many-to-many client to client broadcasting, caching, connecting with Aurora relational databases vs DynamoDB NoSQL.
 * Easy to setup

 #### Cons